OutSystems/docs-support/src/licensing/how-licensing-works.md

 guid: f05ef789-4630-41c8-83e8-34a5b43f9b78
 ---

-# Understanding how to identify OutSystems infrastructure and runtime environments
+# Identify OutSystems infrastructure and runtime environments

 You may subscribe to OutSystems Cloud or use a self-managed infrastructure.
 A typical infrastructure has several runtime environments like Development, Quality Assurance, and Production.
 LifeTime, the OutSystems management console also requires a dedicated environment.